Which place is cheaper, Salto or Asuncion?

-If you're trying to decide where to visit between Asuncion or Salto, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Asuncion or Salto, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Asuncion is a vastly underrated city.
 It is the capital but also the administrative economic and cultural center of Paraguay.
 It is located in the south central part of the country, near the border with Argentina and it is one of the oldest cities in South America, with people living here since almost 500 years.
 The city has a beautiful and simple center, with a few unique colonial and beaux arts buildings, international cuisine, shady plazas and friendly people.
 Its handful of historic buildings around the Plaza de los Heroes, Plaza Uruguaya and Manzana de la Ribera, two or three small museums, old bars and cafes, but also smart suburbs, ritzy shopping malls and fashionable nightclubs will keep you entertained for a day or two.
 It is a very charming city for travellers and apart from the sights, the city boasts a good tourist infrastructure with hotels and restaurants.